-Shirley is a third-year graduate student in clinical psychology with a secondary field in computational science and engineering at Harvard University.
-She works with Matt Nock and is funded by the NIMH F31/NRSA Predoctoral Fellowship and the NSF Graduate Research Fellowship Program.
-Shirley’s research examines why people engage in behaviors that are harmful to themselves, including eating disorder behaviors, nonsuicidal self-injury, and suicide.
-She uses a wide range of methodologies to study these problems, including laboratory-based behavioral experiments, real-time monitoring, and large-scale longitudinal studies.
+I am a PhD candidate in clinical psychology with a secondary in computational science and engineering at Harvard University.
+I work with Matt Nock and am funded by the NIMH F31/NRSA Predoctoral Fellowship and the NSF Graduate Research Fellowship Program.
+My research examines why people engage in behaviors that are harmful to themselves, including eating disorder behaviors, nonsuicidal self-injury, and suicide.
+I use a wide range of methods to study these problems, including laboratory-based behavioral experiments, real-time monitoring, and large-scale longitudinal studies.
 I am particularly interested in using mathematical and computational modeling to formalize theories in psychopathology.

 Ph.D. in Clinical Science, expected 2023

 A.M. in Clinical Science, 2019